Simple Vanilla Brown Sugar Scrub DIY

 - One recipe makes roughly 8 ounces of scrub.

 - We recommend using non-fractioned coconut oil (non-liquid) to gain the most therapeutic benefit.
+Just microwave it until it is soft to mix.

 - The vitamin E oil adds a bit more softness when using your scrub and provides a natural preservative to the recipe.
 If you don’t have any on hand, you can leave it out, but it may not last as long.